glondu/belenios/doc/instructions-en.md

   voter who has lost it;
 - the `url` of the election;
 - the voter list `voters.txt`.
-The credential authority must verify with the committee in charge of the election that this list is correct;
+The credential authority must verify with the committee in charge of the election that this list is correct, as well as the weight of each voter in case of a weighted vote;
 - the fingerprint of the voter list: `fingerprint of voters`;
 - the `fingerprint of the public credentials`.